tahia/NatVariation_salinity_adaptation_Phallii/README.md

 # NatVariation_salinity_adaptation_Phallii

-#### "Natural variation in growth and leaf ion homeostasis in response to salinity stress in Panicum hallii"
+#### "Natural variation in growth and leaf ion homeostasis in response to salinity stress in *Panicum hallii*"

 #### Author : Taslima Haque